Torode's floppy controller and its history

 I (Herb Johnson) have acquired a FDC-3 manual with version 3.3 schematics dated January 1978.
 This page of the schematics shows the microcontroller.
 We'll provide these docs, which includes some boot code, methods to be determined.
 I'll update this Web page to describe those documents and that controller and interface.

 After reviewing my documents, Dwight describes the product.
 "The FDC-3 was a major change in that it was designed for double/single density.
 It had a built-in clock/data separator instead of depending on the circuit on the floppy drive (known to be flaky)."
-For data separation, Dwight says "the FDC3 seems to be doing the [data] separation on the controller by over sampling with a 20MHz clock."
-Like the previous models, the FDC-3 divides a 10MHZ crystal by two for a 5MHZ microcontroller clock cycle.
+For data separation, Dwight says "the FDC-3 seems to be doing the [data] separation on the controller by over sampling with a 20MHz clock."
+While it has a 20MHz crystal clock, it divides it by two for a 10MHz signal, then like previous models divides again by two for a 5MHZ microcontroller clock cycle.

 Digital Systems FDC documents, software, images of hardware